-- Complaints Received: 717 - Of the 717 BON complaints received in 2015, 374 (52%) were closed at screening. - BON Cases/Respondents Resolved (Closed) (Cases may have been received in the year 2015 or prior years): - ► Respondents/cases closed formally: 210 - Respondents/cases closed after investigation (without a formal order): 216 [49 of the 216 were administrative warnings] - ► Respondents/cases closed by the screening panel: 386 - Most common discipline issued by the BON: license limitations and reprimands - Primary sources of complaints: government agencies, employer/employee/co-worker, state/Nursys Alert, and consumers - Nurse professionals currently monitored with disciplinary orders (active) as of April 2016: 564 - Nurse professionals currently enrolled in the Professional Assistance Procedure (PAP) as of April 2016: 34
+- Complaints Received: 764 - Of the 764 BON complaints received in 2016, 85 complaints have not been screened as of February 27, 2017.
+Of the 679 already screened, 53% were closed at screening. - BON Cases/Respondents Resolved (Closed) (Cases may have been received in the year 2015 or prior years): - ► Cases/Respondents closed formally: 136 - Cases/Respondents closed after investigation/informal (without a formal order): 186 [39 of the 186 were Administrative Warnings] - ► Cases/Respondents closed at screening: 482 - Most common discipline issued by the BON: license limitations and reprimands - Primary sources of complaints: government agencies, employer/employee/co-worker, state/Nursys Alert, and consumers - Nurse professionals currently monitored with disciplinary orders (active) as of March 2017: 590 - Nurse professionals currently enrolled in the Professional Assistance Procedure (PAP) as of March 2017: 38